OFFLINE-GmbH/go-webapp-example/README.md

 ### Start the server

-Use the `serve` command to start the backend server directly.
+Use the `serve` command to start the backend server without live reloading.

 ```
 ./go-webapp-example serve